Slower world growth gives commodity investors cold feet

-LONDON/NEW YORK Investors are staying away from commodities, fearing that the worst is yet to come after prices plunged in April on signs of slower world economic growth.
+LONDON/NEW YORK, April 29 Investors are staying away from commodities, fearing that the worst is yet to come after prices plunged in April on signs of slower world economic growth.

 Wealth managers have been pulling money from commodities since the start of the year, culminating in a major sell off in April when investors dumped gold, copper and oil.